 Next, choose a day and time to do all of your prepping.
 You’ll want to clear our at least two hours so that you have plenty of time to cook, portion out your meals, and clean everything up again.

 Plan HOW you will prep everything and what sort of storage you will need for each meal.
 Decide what should be cooked first, second, and third.
 Start with the foods that take the longest too cook, like grains or slow cooker meals.
 Then move onto things that take less time.

-Also, keep in mind the equipment you’ll be using to prepare — can you use the same post for two different recipes without having to wash it?
-For example, I usually cook my veggies first on a baking sheet, and then use that same sheet to cook up some chicken or fish — it save times AND dishes!
+Also, keep in mind the equipment you’ll be using to prepare.
+Can you use the same post for two different recipes without having to wash it?
+For example, I usually cook my veggies first on a baking sheet.
+Then I use that same sheet to cook up some chicken or fish — it save times AND dishes!